ryanshiroma/boltstats/README.md

 # Bolt Stats

+### DEPRECATED: now broken due to a change in the OnStar API.
+New development at https://github.com/ryanshiroma/boltstats2

 voltstats.net is a website that tracks vehicle data from myChevy using the chevrolet API.
 Example data points include odometer readings, battery level, and charge status.
 ![voltstats](voltstats.jpg)
 Sadly, voltstats is set to go offline on April 24th, 2021 which means that I will need to collect this data on my own.